SerinaSSuzuki/Wind-drift-compensation-analysis/README.md

 # Wind-drift-compensation-analysis
 Full code for cleaning GPS data acquired from GiPSy, Axy-Trek, and Pinpoint VHF attached to seabirds and analyzing it with a hierarchical Bayesian model to visualize age differences in wind drift compensation

 There are two types of input files: a GPS file and an individual file.
 The individual file is available on "Input" file, while the GPS file must be downloaded from the Biologging Intelligent Platform (BiP; https://www.bip-earth.com).
+A dummy GPS dataset (with fictional lon/lat values fitted to the actual data structure) can be obtained from the GPS folder.
+By formatting your data to match this structure, the code can be executed correctly.

 For HMM-based state classification, a large number of approaches were tested in pursuit of better classification accuracy, and the resulting code is